dotnet/AspNetCore.Docs/aspnetcore/blazor/components/render-modes.md

 The second approach described in this section, setting the render mode by component instance, is especially useful when your app specification calls for either of the following scenarios:

 * You have an area (folder) of the app with components that must adopt static server-side rendering (static SSR) and only run on the server.
 The app controls the render mode globally by setting the render mode on the `Routes` component in the `App` component based on the path to the folder.
 * You have components around the app in various locations (not in a single folder) that must adopt static SSR and only run on the server.
-The app controls the render mode on a per-component basis by setting the render mode with the `@rendermode` directive in component instances and then using reflection in the `App` component to set the render mode on the `Routes` component.
+The app controls the render mode on a per-component basis by setting the render mode with the `@rendermode` directive in component instances.
+Reflection is used in the `App` component to set the render mode on the `Routes` component.

 In both cases, the component that must adopt static SSR must also force a full-page reload.